-Smoked vegetables are the perfect side dish when using your pellet or electric smoker to cook a protein.
-Perfectly tender in under 30 minutes and healthy.
+Smoked vegetables in foil are the perfect side dish when using your pellet or electric smoker.
+Perfectly tender zucchini, squash, mushrooms and other produce cooked in butter in under 30 minutes is our favorite way to cook veggies.

 Now that it’s summertime it’s time for some smoked vegetables along side our protein!
 If you too love easy smoker recipes you’ll love this simple side dish that’s healthy and comes out perfectly tender every time.